homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - See more: [contributing-collaborators.md](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/blob/master/docs/contributing-collaborators.md).

 ## Acknowledgements
+- Thanks to [embee8](https://github.com/embee8) for creating this plugin.
 - Thanks to [codyc1515](https://github.com/codyc1515) for creating and maintaining [homebridge-panasonic-air-conditioner](https://github.com/codyc1515/homebridge-panasonic-air-conditioner), which served as motivation for this platform plugin and proved particularly helpful in determining API request/response payloads.
 - Thanks to the team behind Homebridge.
 Your efforts do not go unnoticed.